-Blepharoplasty — often called eyelid surgery — is one of the most popular cosmetic surgery procedures performed worldwide.
-Men and women considering blepharoplasty usually have a lot of questions about the procedure, beginning with the cost, when they come to my Toronto and Oshawa, ON, practice.
+Blepharoplasty is one of the most popular cosmetic surgery procedures performed worldwide.
+Men and women considering blepharoplasty (also known as eyelid surgery) at my Toronto and Oshawa, ON, practice usually have a lot of questions about the procedure, beginning with the cost.

 Virtually every patient who is interested in eyelid surgery (and any other procedure) first needs to know if it is a financially viable option.
 The popularity of this procedure is partially because it produces fairly dramatic changes for a relatively low price.

 Eyelid surgery can be performed on one set of eyelids or both.
 I often combine eyelid surgery with an endoscopic brow lift (endobrow) to reduce brow heaviness and smooth out forehead lines.
 Here’s the estimated cost breakdown of common blepharoplasty procedure combinations at my practice:

 - Upper eyelid surgery: $5,500

 - Lower eyelid surgery: $7,300

 - Endobrow with upper and lower eyelid surgery: $18,130

 These eyelid surgery prices reflect the surgeon’s fee, the operating room fee, and the cost of anesthesia, but they do not include taxes.
 In some cases, the cost for upper eyelid surgery may be covered by insurance (as I discussed in a separate blog post).